hughpearse/starling-interview-challenge/README.md

 <!-- TOC --><a name="error-handling"></a>
 ## Error Handling

-Upstream rrrors are parsed by the clients [here](./src/main/java/com/starling/challenge/outboundclients/starling/AccountsClient.java), and thrown to the challenge application.
+Upstream errors are parsed by the clients [here](./src/main/java/com/starling/challenge/outboundclients/starling/AccountsClient.java), and thrown to the challenge application.

 ```java
 /**